fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 I'm using autoreload magic so that I can make changes to common.py and have those changes immediately reflected at the cell level without having to re-import common or otherwise run a bunch of other cells.
-Your working directory should be the one common.py lives in for this to work.
+Your working directory in the notebook should be `<your-repo>/flows/` in this case.

-(Note that that debug snippet shows artifacts from my previous post,
+(Note: that debug snippet shows artifacts from my previous post,
 {% comment %}
 <!-- TODO Uncomment the following after the model selection post goes live-->
 [LightGBM vs Keras Model Selection At Scale Using Metaflow]({% post_url 2010-07-21-lightgbm-vs-keras-metaflow %}).)